relulz/Shortwave/README.md

 want to discuss design or simply hang out, please join us on our [#shortwave:matrix.org](https://matrix.to/#/#shortwave:matrix.org) channel.

 ## FAQ
-- **Whats missing for the first release?**

-    A number of features are still missing.
-If you want to know more, check [this list](https://gitlab.gnome.org/World/Shortwave/blob/master/TODO.md).

 - **Why its called 'Shortwave'?**

     Shortwave signals have a very long range because of their very good reflection properties.